 - The Newcastle upon Tyne Hospitals NHS Foundation Trust

 - University College London Hospitals NHS Foundation Trust

 - University Hospitals Birmingham NHS Foundation Trust

-To help with planning, in Feb / March 2020, we worked with the other Patient Groups to gather information from the Community as to who wants access to treatment.
-145 people replied and we passed on an overall summary to the adult services network, NICE and NHSE.
-Due to the COVID-19 crisis, plans for passing on more information to the treatment centres were delayed but we are now trying to do this now.
-We will let anyone who responded and gave their contact details know which Centre has agreed to review their information when we succeed in passing on their individual response.
+To help with planning, in Feb / March 2020 we worked with the other Patient Groups to gather information from the Community as to who wants access to treatment.
+145 people replied and we passed on an overall summary to the adult services network, NICE and NHS England.
+Due to the COVID-19 crisis, plans for passing on more information to the treatment centres were delayed, but we are now working on this and taking into account the addition of Kings College (London), North Bristol and Southampton to this list.

 Access for all who have SMA Type 3